first things first….

 What is an Apple Day on the HCG diet?

-An apple day was a day where from noon one day to noon the following day, a person would consume nothing else but up to 6 apples.
+An apple day is when from noon one day to noon the following day, you consume nothing else but up to 6 apples.
 Even liquids/water they would reduce and only drink liquids if they felt thirsty.

 What is the main purpose of an Apple day according to Dr. Simeons?